kairosity/mp4-lionize/README.md

 <br>

-- When they click to confirm, they are redirected to login to their new account, and a toast message confirms that registration was successful.
+- When they click to confirm, they are redirected to login to their new account and a toast message confirms that registration was successful.

 <br>